Russia blocks renewal of UN panel monitoring North Korea sanctions

 The panel reports twice a year to the Security Council and recommends action to improve the implementation of the sanctions that were first imposed in 2006 and have been gradually strengthened.
 Its mandate expires at the end of April.

+Leif-Eric Easley, professor of international studies at Ewha Womans University in Seoul, said the veto “further demonstrates the ineffectiveness of the UN Security Council for dealing with North Korea, and blatantly shows the unwillingness of certain permanent members to meet their obligations.”

 During negotiations on the draft text, Russia and China unsuccessfully pushed for it to include a requirement that the sanctions regime be renewed annually.
+In recent years, the two countries have called for sanctions to be eased.

 Russia’s UN ambassador, Vassily Nebenzia, told the council before the vote that Western nations were trying to “strangle” North Korea and that sanctions were losing their “relevance” and becoming “detached from reality” in preventing the proliferation of nuclear weapons in the country.